Image Not Available

 3) Does the Cotswold Line have the capacity to handle the extra services (I suspect not, at least not without re-doubling the remaining single line sections?)

 For the moment, my opinion is that the money would be better off spent on finishing redoubling the Cotswold Line (assuming that is possible) first, and then revisiting the Stratford branch.
+Anyone wanting to travel from Stratford-upon-Avon to Cheltenham Racecourse completely by rail is likely to be in for a long wait.

 Also, relating slightly to this section of the line, it seems that the proposed military heritage railway plans for the former Long Marston MOD depot, first proposed in 2011, will not be going ahead as the owners of the site have decided they want the land for holiday cottages instead.